Review: The Ribbon Skirt by Cameron Mukwa

 Only weeks ago, Avery pulled her best friend, Key, from the deadly black water.
 The cycle from her family’s Kanyen’kehá:ka (Mohawk) stories is finally broken, the black water is now a harmless lake, and her problems are far from All Avery wants is a normal summer with Key, her now-boyfriend.

-The trauma, however, casts a long … Continue reading
+The trauma, however, … Continue reading

 Review: Sisters in the Wind by Angeline Boulley